Citation, DOI, disclosures and article data

-Takayasu arteritis (TA), also known as idiopathic medial aortopathy or pulseless disease, is a granulomatous large vessel vasculitis that predominantly affects the aorta and its major branches.
+Takayasu arteritis (TAK), also known as idiopathic medial aortopathy or pulseless disease, is a granulomatous large vessel vasculitis that predominantly affects the aorta and its major branches.
 It may also affect the pulmonary arteries.
 The exact cause is not well known but the pathology is thought to be similar to giant cell arteritis.

-There is segmental and patch granulomatous inflammation of the aorta which results in stenosis, thrombosis and aneurysm formation.
+There is segmental and patchy granulomatous inflammation of the aorta which results in stenosis, thrombosis and aneurysm formation.
 Half of the patients present with an initial systemic illness whereas the other 50% present with late-phase complications.

 Two phases of the disease are classically described: